Multiple Sclerosis (MS)

 Evoked potentials (delays in electrical responses to sensory stimulation) are often more sensitive for MS than symptoms or signs.
 Visual evoked responses are sensitive and particularly helpful in patients with no confirmed cranial lesions (eg, those with lesions only in the spinal cord).
 Somatosensory evoked potentials and brain stem auditory evoked potentials are sometimes also measured.

 Blood tests may be necessary.
-Sometimes systemic disorders (eg, SLE) and infections (eg, Lyme disease) can mimic MS and should be excluded with specific blood tests.
-Blood tests to measure an IgG antibody specific for neuromyelitis optica spectrum disorder (aquaporin-4 antibody [also known as NMO-IgG] and anti-MOG [myelin oligodendrocyte glycoprotein] antibodies) may be done to differentiate that disorder from MS.
+When clinically indicated by atypical symptoms or geographic area, specific blood testing for inflammatory disorders (eg, SLE) and infections (eg, Lyme disease) should be done to exclude these conditions, which can mimic MS. Blood tests to measure IgG antibodies specific for neuromyelitis optica spectrum disorder (aquaporin-4 antibody [also known as NMO-IgG] and anti-MOG [myelin oligodendrocyte glycoprotein] antibodies) may be done to differentiate that disorder from MS.

 Treatment of Multiple Sclerosis

-• Immunomodulators to prevent exacerbations and delay eventual disability
+• Disease-modifying therapies (DMTs) to prevent exacerbations and delay eventual disability

 Goals for treatment of multiple sclerosis include the following: